Five Things To Watch For In Super Bowl LIII

 "There should be part of the [Super Bowl] pregame show, in fact the last hour should show some of the crowds in New Jersey because it's coming," Musburger said on the Sports Illustrated Media Podcast.

-McManus says the ban on gambling talk isn't new and that it includes football telecasts of the SEC on CBS as well as the NFL.
+McManus says the ban on gambling talk isn't new and that it includes college football telecasts of the SEC on CBS as well as the NFL.
 He adds, "We're very flexible, and we're talking to all the different gaming companies out there.
 We may change, but right now, we've decided not to do it."

 So those tuning in to hear CBS analyst Tony Romo's popular predictions won't hear anything about point spreads or prop bets.
 Although Romo did offer a little guidance during a pre-Super Bowl press conference this week.